Learn how to be patient in 5-minutes a week

 Patience starts with the small things and can slowly influence you to act more maturely.
 It may be a hard pill to swallow, but not doing anything at all is sometimes exactly what you should be doing.

 We’ve already touched on certain life situations that are best treated with a generous amount of patience.
 Maybe your partner just got fired and needs some extra time to recover.
 Perhaps you sprained your ankle and have to stay inside for a couple of weeks.
-Some things just take time, and there’s really no point stressing about them.
+Some things just take time, and there’s really no point in increasing your stress levels.

 Yes, you don’t have control over everything that happens in your life, and that’s alright.
 Acknowledging life’s struggles as they come and accepting the fact that some things can’t be changed will put your mind at ease.